 - More info on Oak Creek Canyon

-Oak Creek Canyon is a standout scenic drive, with some of the amazing scenery you will ever come across.
+Oak Creek Canyon is a standout scenic drive, being that it features some of the most amazing scenery you will ever come across.
 Located in between Flagstaff and Sedona in Northern Arizona, the 14 mile drive features a diversity of scenery changes from ponderosa pines, to deciduous trees, to towering red rock formations.
 It’s one of the most gorgeous drives out West no doubt.
 Whether enjoying leafy green trees cascading over the road in the summer, golden leaves in the fall, or the rare sight of red rocks dusted with snow, the drive is fabulous anytime of the year.

 Oak Creek is a heavily visited year-round playground, second only to the Grand Canyon in tourism numbers.
 Not only is the scenery outstanding, but there’s much more to do including hikes along the creek (West Fork trail), Native American markets, scenic overlooks, and the best breakfast restaurant in the state (Indian Gardens).

 As the drive brings forth new and interesting scenery with each twist and turn, it’s simply something you have to see for yourself.
 No pictures will do justify for this incredible area.
 If you only have time for one Arizona daytrip, let Oak Creek Canyon/Sedona be it.

 Oak Creek is a 4 season recreational oasis…stunning anytime of year!